Frequently Asked Questions

 The reasons people join the Library are as varied as the people themselves.
 Many people join for the books and the beautiful spaces in which to read them.
 They like that the stacks are open and browsable and that the collection is extensive.
 Others join for the lectures and reading groups.
 Families enjoy that we have books and materials for all ages and tastes.
 Many scholars join to take advantage of the Hornblower Room, the electronic resources, and the writers' services.

-Anyone 18 years old or over may become a member by submitting a completed membership application and paying the subscription fee.
+Anyone 18 years old or over may become a member by submitting a completed membership form and paying the subscription fee.

 There are three membership types available.
 A household membership allows everyone living in the same household to use the Library.
 Individual memberships are available to people living in a one-person household.
-Educational memberships are available to those with an active ID from an educational institution.
+Educational memberships are available to teachers/full-time college students with active ID.
 Other members of the household are not included in an educational membership.

 Anyone is welcome to use the Library in the Reference Room on the first floor.
 We will retrieve any items you wish to read.
 Also, many of our special events are open to everyone.
 To access the stacks, reading rooms, and designated programs, you must be a member.